yijunyu/rust-diagnostics/README.md

 ## Acknowledgement

-- Thanks for David Wood, who offered idea that we can use the `--message-format=json` option to get diagnostic information from the Rust compiler, which says tremendous effort in modifying the Rust compiler.
+- Thanks for David Wood, who offered idea that we can use the `--message-format=json` option to get diagnostic information from the Rust compiler, which saves tremendous effort in modifying the Rust compiler.
 Now our solution is kind of independent from the Rust compiler implementations.